Our awards policies

 - projects which are not of direct, bona-fide educational benefit to children or young people with special needs in the counties listed above

 Usually we prefer to cover the cost of specific items or small projects rather than make round sum contributions to wider costs.
 The trustees aim to award initial grants of £3,000, developing a working relationship with each charity and monitoring progress with a view to similar grants in subsequent years in order to assist with financial stability.
 A previous focus on dyslexia and certain other conditions is no longer in place.

 Examples of recent grants appear on the Achievements page.

 Instructions for applicants (subject to change):

 1. Supported charities are allocated a Downlands trustee for liaison and oversight purposes.
 This trustee will be our lead contact with the supported charity, and its main point of contact with us.
 S/he will be available to advise it on suitable projects and on timing and formulating bids.

-2. Funding bids should be made on the current application form, which has been sent to charities selected for support.
+2. Funding bids should be made on the then current application form.
+This will be sent to charities invited to bid.
 Applicants should make full use of their Downlands trustee during preparation of the bid, including sending him/her a robust draft ahead of formal submission.

 3. In the interests of brevity and economy, please use the form as it stands and do not re-type, modify or expand it.
 Limit content to the space and pages made available.

 5. The trustees will consider limited other papers only, if they support specific information cross-referred in the application form, such as price quotes for equipment.
 Do not submit other material, such as annual reports/accounts/reviews, OFSTED reports, appeal letters or general publicity information; they will not be considered.

 6. Applications should be submitted both in hard copy and by email.
-Submit eight hard copies of the application and any supporting documents, preferably double-sided, plus one by email, to the addresses on the Contact page.
+Submit seven hard copies of the application and any supporting documents, preferably double-sided, plus one by email, to the addresses on the Contact page.